MasterCodeDevelop/Argent-Bank/frontend/README.md

 If you would like to start the server with the JS node follow the [API](https://github.com/MasterCodeDevelop/MohamedAliElhamech_P13_27122022/tree/master/api) folder.

 ## Available Scripts

 In the project directory, you can run:

+### JSDocs

+You can see javascript documentation with `jsdoc` with the command ` npm run generate-docs`.
+This will build a root folder called `docs`.
+Child to see the page you must open the `index.html` page from the root of the `docs` folder on your browser.

+See the section about [jsdoc](https://www.npmjs.com/package/jsdoc) for more information.

 ### `npm start`